This post is also available in: Español

 2. Enjoy: by knowing the story behind the music, you will enjoy the music in a different way.
 When you know that Ruben Blades’ “El Padre Antonio y el Monaguillo Andrés” is based on the story of the Salvadoran priest Oscar Arnulfo Romero, you listen to it differently.
 Or when you can recognize that a “salsa” song by Willie Colón could contain Puerto Rican Bomba, Brazilian Bossa Nova, and Cuban Son Montuno rhythms, you appreciate his work and creativity a bit more than when you just thought of it simply as “Salsa”.

 You can also learn to appreciate and even love music genres from other countries which you may not have paid much attention to in the past.
 I learned to love Vallenato through my Colombian friends which have shared stories of how they danced and created the music, of how some songs describe Colombian regions or traditions.
 Same with the Mexican Huapango, which I learned from my ex-wife’s family as they shared with me similar stories.
 If not for them, I probably would have never found it appealing to listen to that music.

-I created Latino Music Café because I want to continue to learn about Latin music, increase the enjoyment I get from it by researching those stories behind our musical rhythms and behind the people that brought it to us, and share those stories with you, our readers, and with friends and family.
+I created Latino Music Café because I want to continue to learn about Latin music.
+Additionally, I want to increase the enjoyment I get from it by researching those stories behind our musical rhythms and behind the people that brought it to us.
+Finally, I want to share those stories with you, our readers, as well as with friends and family.